Geometric Manin's conjecture in characteristic $p$: Preliminaries

 \subsection{Brauer groups}

-Since we will be working exclusively with quasiprojective schemes $X$ over fields, the cohomological and Azumaya Brauer groups coincide; we denote this common group by $\Br(X)$.
-The algebraic part of the Brauer group $\Br_{1}(X)$ is the kernel of the map $\Br(X) \to \Br(X_{k^{s}})$ induced by base change to the separable closure.
+Since we will be working exclusively with quasi-projective schemes $X$ over fields, the cohomological and Azumaya Brauer groups coincide; we denote this common group by $\Br(X)$.
+The algebraic part of the Brauer group $\Br_{1}(X)$ is the kernel of the map $\Br(X) \to \Br(X_{k^{s}})$ induced by base change to the separable closure of the base field.

 Let $X$ be a smooth projective variety over a global field $k$.
 Then its adelic space is given by

 as a topological space with the product topology, where $\Omega_k$ is the set of all places of $k$ and $k_v$ is the completion of $k$ with respect to $v \in \Omega_k$.
 One can define the {\it Brauer--Manin set}